 To truly maintain your flock, you will need to breed White Rocks with New Hampshires – meaning you will need to maintain a separate breeding flock just for this purpose.

 This drop can almost always be linked to poor nutrition or a change in the seasons.

-Make sure your chickens have plenty of sunlight or artificial lighting, and feed them plenty of fat, protein, and carbohydrates.
+Make sure your Golden Comets have plenty of sunlight or artificial lighting, and feed them plenty of fat, protein, and carbohydrates.

 Consider supplementing with fresh vegetables, too, for additional minerals and vitamins.